dudelis/Power-Platform-Governance/EnvironmentStrategy.md

 - Which global Data Loss Prevention Policies are created?
 - What is the default Data Loss Prevention policy for newly created environments?
 - How are different Data Loss Prevention Policies applied to each environment type?
-- Which connectors are allowed for each environment types?
+- Which connectors are allowed for each environment type?
 - How are the exceptions handled?
 - What is the process to request a specific connector?
 - How are custom connectors covered by the Data Loss Prevention Policies?